dockstore/dockstore-ui/app/docs/getting-started.md

 0. public
 0. built by Quay.io
-0. Quay.io is linked to GitHub for the `Dockerfile`
+0. Quay.io is linked to GitHub or Bitbucket for the `Dockerfile`
-0. the same GitHub repository also containers a `Dockstore.cwl`
+0. the same GitHub or Bitbucket repository contains a corresponding `Dockstore.cwl`

 ![command](docs/cmd2.png)